cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Considerations** You can use whatever tools you are comfortable with.
 Pen and paper is fine.
 If you prefer working off of your laptop, please feel free to bring it with you!

+## **Title: Brand and Systems Management**

+- **Overview:** This role will be a primary voice and stakeholder for the Cockroach brand.
+As such the Senior Designer will oversee the design and execution of all digital, print, display and collateral designs.
+An important element of being at a young B2B company is to be able to make smart decisions in a fast moving environment that has a focus on shipping creative/content.

+- **Set-up:** CockroachDB is a highly technical product in a highly technical industry.
+We are primarily focused on two personas, developers and IT decision makers such as Chief Architect and CIO.
+Breaking through to the attention of these audiences is particularly challenging in that they are extremely jaded and marketing wary.
+Visual brand consistency is an important element to develop a solid brand ID with the limited promotional vehicles available.

+- **Part 1:** Technical Audience Communications.
+How do you leverage your skills to maximize marketing effectiveness for such a highly technical solution and remain consistently on brand?

+- **Part 2:** Quality and Speed.
+How do you deliver on brand creative while ensuring a fast creative shipping environment?